petersmagnusson/base62/README.md

 taking any sort of compression approach for base62 is a bit misguided.

-(**) 'BaseN' approaches will prefer to pick 'less ambiguous' characters, and in that contexts lowercase is considered preferable.
+(**) 'BaseN' approaches will prefer to pick 'less ambiguous' characters, and in that context, lowercase is considered preferable.
 Of course, base62 is precisely the point on that continuum where both lower and upper case are included, and no additional symbols beyond alphanumeric.
-But to our knowledge, common 'baseN' code do not 'catch' this special case for base62.
+But to our knowledge, common 'baseN' implementations do not 'catch' this special case for base62.
-The Base64 ordered version of Base62 is sometimes referred to as 'truncated 'base64'.
-To help clarify things, Wikipedia has chimed in and kept changing the order of the characters in their article on base62.
-The first table added to the 'base62' article was in 2020, and that showed A-Za-z0-9. then in 2021 it was changed to 0-9A-Za-z, then some edit wars and it was changed back and forth a few times, eventually back to the current 0-9a-zA-Z, at no point does the article appear to have mentioned that there are in fact multiple versions and no standard.
+The Base64 ordered version of Base62 is sometimes referred to as 'truncated base64'.
+To (not) help clarify things, the Wikipedia article on base62 has chimed in with different versions depending on the year.
+The first table added to the 'base62' article was in 2020, and that showed A-Za-z0-9.
+Then in 2021 it was changed to 0-9A-Za-z, then some edit wars, it was changed back and forth a few times, currently it's showing 0-9a-zA-Z.
+At no point does the article appear to have mentioned that there are in fact multiple versions (and no standard).

 ## History